Martin Hynes: Life and career

-Hynes is collaborating with Pharrell Williams on "Atlantis" - a feature film musical - at 20th Century Studios, and has written the film adaptation of Kate DiCamillo's novel, The Magician's Elephant, to be released by Netflix in 2022.
+Hynes collaborated with Pharrell Williams on a musical feature film originally titled Atlantis, which was originally in development at 20th Century Studios, before the project moved to Universal Pictures, and was retitled Golden, which was now permanently cancelled.
+He had written the film adaptation of Kate DiCamillo's novel, The Magician's Elephant, released by Netflix in 2022.

 As an actor, Hynes starred as a young George Lucas in the short film George Lucas in Love, for which he received a Best Actor award in San Sebastián.

 Prior to this, he wrote the script Stealing Stanford, which served as the inspiration for the film Stealing Harvard, although many changes were made to the script that were contrary to Hynes's wishes.